yyforyongyu/bolts/ext-dynamic-commitments.md

 The sending node:
   - MUST set `channel_id` to a valid channel id that it has with a peer.
+  - MUST set `commit_signature` that signs the responder's next commitment.
+    Essentially this is a `commit_sig` with zero HTLCs.
-  - MUST set `signature` to a valid signature that matches the `dyn_propose_tlvs` and the receiver's node identity private key. message.
+  - MUST set `dyn_ack_signature` to a valid signature that matches the `dyn_propose_tlvs` and the receiver's node identity private key. message.
-  - MUST NOT send `dyn_commit` with a signature that is not valid for the next commitment number that the receiving node expects to receive.
+  - MUST NOT send `dyn_commit_sig` with a signature that is not valid for the next commitment number that the receiving node expects to receive.
-  - MAY send `dyn_commit` _even if_ the channel is NOT quiescent.
+  - MAY send `dyn_commit_sig` _even if_ the channel is NOT quiescent.
   - MUST proceed to the Execution Phase.

 The receiving node:
+  - if `commit_signature` is not valid for its local commitment transaction OR non-compliant with LOW-S-standard rule.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
-  - MUST validate that the `signature` was previously signed by its own node identity pubkey for the next commitment number it expects to receive for the `channel_id` specified.
+  - MUST validate that the `dyn_ack_signature` was previously signed by its own node identity pubkey for the next commitment number it expects to receive for the `channel_id` specified.
-  - MUST consider this message an "update" for the purposes of retransmission as well as allowing enabling the receipt of a `commitment_signed` message.
+  - MUST consider this message an "update" for the purposes of retransmission.
   - MUST proceed to the Execution Phase.

 ##### Rationale